puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_collectors.markdown

 A resource collector will **always** [realize][] any [virtual resources][virtual] that match its search expression.
 Note that empty search expressions match every resource of the specified resource type.

+Note that a collector will also collect and realize any exported resources from the current node.
+If you use exported resources that you don't want realized, take care to exclude them from the collector's search expression.

 In addition to realizing, collectors can function as a value in two places:

 * When used in a [chaining statement][chaining], a collector will act as a proxy for every resource (virtual or non) that matches its search expression.